Rent-to-Own Solar vs. Buying Outright: Pros & Cons

 • High Upfront Cost: Buying a system can cost $15,000–$30,000 or more depending on size.

-• You Handle Maintenance: You’ll need to manage or pay for any repairs or service after the warranty.
+• You Handle Maintenance: You’ll need to manage or pay for any repairs if there is no warranty included through your installer

 🧐 So, Which Option Is Best?